-In certain conditions, it is helpful to remove some of the tines form the tine bar.
-Such as when peanuts are easily knocked off the vines or when large vines have a difficult time turning toward the center of the combine.
+In certain conditions, it is helpful to remove some of the tines from the tine bar.
+This includes conditions where peanuts are easily knocked off the vines or where large vines have a difficult time turning toward the center of the combine.
 The most important tines to keep on are the ones directly over the windrows.